 GRE: General Record Exam

-The GRE® revised General Test — a widely accepted graduate admissions test worldwide — can bring you one step closer to achieving your career goals.
+The GRE® General Test — a widely accepted graduate admissions test worldwide — can bring you one step closer to achieving your career goals.
 There has never been a better time to take the one test that gives you more opportunities for your future.